-Professor in Comparative literature, Nina Winsløff is at a turning point.
-Her work seems decreasingly relevant, and her home, where she’s spent her entire adult life is going to be demolished.
+Professor of comparative literature Nina Winsløff is at a turning point.
+Her work seems increasingly irrelevant, and her home, where she’s spent her entire adult life, is going to be demolished.

-Her husband Mads, also the Vice Mayor for Health and Social Services in the city, is busy at work, and her relationship with her cynical daughter Ingeborg is not the best.
-Nina and her husband also own a semi-detached house, which is rented out.
-The tenant – violinist Mari Nilsen – suddenly goes missing the day after Nina and her daughter pays her a visit.
+Her husband Mads – also the Vice Mayor for Health and Social Services in the city – is busy at work, and her relationship with her cynical daughter Ingeborg is not the best.
+Nina and Mads own a house that is rented out.
+The tenant – violinist Mari Nilsen – suddenly goes missing the day after Nina and her daughter pay her a visit.

-The police have no clues, and the investigation is slowly put to a halt.
+The police have no clues, and the investigation slowly comes to a halt.
 But Nina can’t rest.
-What happened to their tenant, who left her son behind?
+What happened to their tenant, who also left her son behind?
 She starts pulling a few threads to find out, not realizing that her discoveries will have grave consequences.
 Seven Doors is a harrowing novel about dark secrets and dangerous curiosity.

 The result is a clever, quirky mystery full of twists, and reminiscent of Agatha Christie at her best.